 The definition has make, extract and modify operators (similar to String and Array).
-Where a value for the above structure is needed (determined by context), the notation vs.f1 vs.f2 vs.f3 are used to assign to, or access field f1, f2 and f3 respectively.
+Where a value for the above structure is needed (determined by context), the notation is used to produce a structure value where ie1, be2 and pe3 are Integer, Boolean and Pid expressions respectively.
+This construct has the same meaning as

+'''

 (. ie1, be2, pe3 .)

+'''